 - 1. This division is for GAITED horses including all non-trotting breeds of horses, ponies and mules that are ridden in Western OR English tack and SADDLE SEAT horses including all trotting breeds of horses that are more upheaded, animated horses in the English division. - 2.
 Cross entries between Gaited classes and Saddle Seat classes are not allowed. - 3.
 Some classes are combined until the show management decides that entry numbers warrant splitting classes with at least 3 entries in each of the classes combined.
 These include: - a.
 Showmanship: Gaited and Saddle Seat horses show in the same class per exhibitor age. - b.
-Cloverleaf Equitation and Cloverleaf Pleasure classes combine Gaited and Saddle Seat entries. - c.
+Cloverleaf Equitation and Cloverleaf Pleasure classes combine Gaited and Saddle Seat entries.
+Novice entries show in Cloverleaf classes but are tied as a separate class. - c.
 Gaited Performance Pleasure classes combine Junior and Senior riders into one class based on type of horse. - d.
-Saddle Seat Pleasure class combines Junior and Senior riders into one class. - 4.
-Order - a.
+Saddle Seat Pleasure class combines Junior and Senior riders into one class.

+4. Order

+- a.
 Refer to Showmanship chapter for pattern maneuvers and judging guidelines. - b.
 Rules for Cloverleaf are outlined below. - c.
 Gaited equitation and performance class rules start on page 70. - d.
 The Saddle Seat equitation and performance class rules start on page 74.